Katharine McPhee: 2022–present: Christmas Songs and jewelry line

 McPhee and Foster recorded a Christmas EP, Christmas Songs, composed of seven songs.
 The first single, "Jingle Bell Rock", was released digitally on October 28, 2022.
 The EP was released on November 25, 2022.
 She released a jewelry line, KMF Jewelry, in early November 2022.

+She made her debut at the Grand Ole Opry on October 12, 2024.

 Personal life

 After dating for three years, on February 2, 2008, McPhee married Nick Cokas at Beverly Hills Presbyterian Church.
 In October 2013, she was photographed publicly kissing her married Smash director, Michael Morris.
 On May 22, 2014, McPhee filed for divorce from Cokas, after "having been separated for the past year".
 Her divorce from Cokas was finalized on February 8, 2016.
 McPhee dated her Scorpion co-star Elyes Gabel for almost two years.
 They split in 2016.

 She and record producer David Foster were engaged in June 2018.
 They married a year later on June 28, 2019, at the St. Yeghiche Armenian Apostolic Church in Kensington, London.
 She gave birth to a son on February 22, 2021.
 In February 2022, McPhee said she was struggling with her mental health after gaining weight during her pregnancy.

-In 2018, McPhee attended a fundraiser gala for Friends of the Israel Defense Forces (FIDF) alongside her then-fiancé Foster.
-The event raised an all-time high of $60 million for the organization.
-She has donated to Republican political candidates including Donald Trump.